 Andrea Dagmar-Swenson Brown

-She has created a body of work in two-dimensional acrylic media that express her imagination, humor, and wit through her unique impressionist/primitive style emphasizing color and motion.
-Some remark on her passionate Van Gogh-like color and movement, and others on her ability to turn the mundane into the sublime.
-Her technique ranges from a light touch to impasto, in Naïve style; playing with light, color, and motion in subjects ranging from abstractions to portraits to landscapes.
+She has created a body of work in two-dimensional acrylic painting that express her imagination, humor, and wit through her unique impressionist/primitive style emphasizing color and movement.
+They may be Naïve, impressionist or a combination of both styles.
+Her technique ranges from a light touch to impasto, playing with light, color, and motion in subjects ranging from abstractions to portraits to landscapes.

-In addition to her acrylic paintings, her two-dimensional work includes illustrations, drawings, and photography, some of which has been published in magazines, books, newspapers, and as CD cover art,
+In addition to her acrylic paintings, her two-dimensional work includes illustrations, drawings, and photography, some of which has been published in magazines, books, newspapers, and as CD cover art.
+Below are links to some of her other artwork:

 Burlesque Project